 Read the first part of our interview with Nicholas Payton.

 Revive: I guess I should congratulate you on the two new records.
 One hasn’t been released yet, but I had a chance to hear Numbers and it sounded great.

-Nicholas Payton: Thanks man.
+Nicholas Payton: Thanks, man.

 R: You mentioned that you were the product of mentors.
 Let’s talk about a few of your mentors starting with Clark Terry.

-NP: I met Clark when I was playing this brass band led by trumpeter James Andrews who is the eldest brother to Trombone Shorty.
+NP: I met Clark when I was playing in this brass band led by trumpeter James Andrews, who is the eldest brother of Trombone Shorty.
 We all lived in Treme and James had heard that I played and he had a neighborhood brass band.
 So he came over and asked my dad if it was cool that I join their band.
 I started playing with them and we did everything from playing on the street for tips to playing in the French Quarter.
 I recently posted a picture on my Instagram of us playing in the mid ‘80s on the street.

-One year we went on a cruise; the S.S.
+One year we went on a cruise– the S.S.
 Norway had a cruise with a lot of great stars from Sarah Vaughan to Dizzy Gillespie.
-Clark Terry and Al Grey had group on the ship.
+Clark Terry and Al Grey had a group on the ship.
 I was already heavy into Clark at that time.
 One of my favorite albums was an album that he did with an orchestra called Clark After Dark.
 I was super stoked when I found out that Clark was going to be on this boat.
 He and my father are friends.
-Clark used come through New Orleans a lot and my father often played in Clark’s pickup band.
+Clark used to come through New Orleans a lot and my father often played in Clark’s pickup band.